Part 2 – Trauma-Informed Approaches in Medical Education

 This episode offers inspiring insights for anyone passionate about rural medicine or considering a leadership or advocacy role in healthcare.
 Tune in to hear Dan’s advice on stepping up, embracing challenges, and driving meaningful change in rural and remote communities.

-ACRRM Life Hacks is a podcast series exploring key topics that support registrars beyond the Rural Generalist Curriculum.
+The ACRRM podcast RG Life Hacks is a series exploring key topics that support registrars beyond the Rural Generalist Curriculum.
 Episodes cover areas such as settling into rural practice, medico-legal issues, self-care, and long-term professional sustainability.

-You can listen to ACRRM Life Hacks via the ACRRM Life Hacks website or on your favourite podcast platform.
+You can listen to RG Life Hacks via the podcast webpage or on your favourite podcast platform.
 New episodes are added throughout the year, so be sure to subscribe to stay up to date.